syb8/MScA-Time-Series-Divvy-Bikes/README.md

 2. Causal impact, intervention model

 **Result:**
-1. TBATS using two seasonalities (yearly, weekly)
+1. Best model: TBATS using two seasonalities (yearly, weekly)
 2. Covid-19 impact can be seen by incorporating weather data as weather provides contrast to traffic data (weather not affected by Covid while Divvy traffic was.
 Covid-19 also impacts various regions differently).